 In this video, Hans Peter Bech provides a comparison of direct and indirect sales approaches and explains how to make the latter work in your favor.

 - Distribution.
-Transfer by the producers of the right to sell their products to small wholesale and retail organizations.
+Transfer of rights by a producer to sell their products to small wholesale and retail organizations.

 - Merchandising.
-In lay terms - a competent arrangement of the goods at the shop-windows.
-Therefore, chewing gums, sweets, chocolates are laid out next to the cash desks: while adults wait for the queue, children lure sweets.
-The same is with the essential goods - they are above the eye level, because, first of all, the buyer will pay attention to the goods located below.
-The type of product and how it is presented to the consumer, depends on the sales ratio.
+A competent arrangement of the goods at the shop-windows.
+Therefore, chewing gum, sweets, chocolates are laid out next to the cash desks: while adults wait in line, sweets lure children to ask for a product.
+The same is with the essential goods — they are above eye level, because, first of all, the buyer will pay attention to the goods located below.
+The type of product and how it is presented to the consumer depends on the sales ratio.

 - Franchising.
 This is a "lease" of a well-known trademark.
-Buying a franchise and deducting an interest to the brand owner, the businessman takes off a lot of problems: he has a particular tactics of doing business and his own clients.
+Buying a franchise and paying interest to the brand owner, the franchisee reduces the number of problems: they have particular tactics of doing business and their clients.
 Bright examples of franchising are Subway, McDonald's, Lukoil.

 - Dealership.
-In this case, the intermediaries of the company are special agents - dealers.
-Buying goods at a wholesale price, they resell it with an extra charge at retail to other firms.
-It differs from the distribution in smaller volumes of purchases.
+In this case, the intermediaries of the company are special agents — dealers.
+Buying goods at wholesale prices, they resell it with an extra charge at retail to other firms.
+This differs from the distribution in smaller volumes of purchases.

 There is no personal contact between the seller and the buyer.
 Sales are carried out by third parties.

-- Increase in the sales network (up to abroad);
+- Increase in the sales network (up to global);

 - Knowledge of the state and prospects of the markets;